jwill2385/jwill2385.github.io/_pages/entrepreneurship.md

 I co-founded and led Cazarme as CEO during the pandemic.
 Cazarme was a B2B SaaS startup that leveraged Natural Language Processing (NLP) to analyze user research interviews.
-- **Accelerator Program**: Alchemist Accelerator Cohort XIXX
+- **Accelerator Program**: Alchemist Accelerator Cohort XXIX
 - **Backed By**: Lightspeed Venture Partners and Accel
-- **Impact**: Enabled businesses to deeply understand their customers and accelerate the user research process.
+- **Impact**: Enabled businesses to deeply understand their customers and derive actionable insights from the user research process.

 ---